Tequesta, Florida

 Tequesta is an incorporated village in Palm Beach County, Florida, United States.
-The population was 6,158 at the 2020 Census.
-It is the northernmost municipality in the Miami metropolitan area, which in 2010 had a total population of 5,564,635 according to the U.S. Census.
+It is the northernmost municipality in the Miami metropolitan area, which according to the 2020 United States census, had a total population of 6,158 South Florida residents.

 History

 Tequesta was founded in the 1950s as a planned community centered on the Tequesta Country Club.
-Tequesta was named after the Tequesta people.
+Tequesta was named after the Tequesta people that originally inhabited the area.
 The village was incorporated in 1957.

 Geography

 The Village of Tequesta is located at 26°57′39″N 80°5′48″W (26.960867, –80.096620).